Shinroi1/La-Nuova-Pasteleria/README.md

 This system is currently for the La Nuova Pasteleria, a small italian restaurant who doesn't have any website.
 The feature of this are: web system, chatbot (botpress), reservation form with logic-based and a collaborative menu recommender.

-- The admin for this system was based one of these:
+- The admin for this system was based of the following youtube links:
 - https://youtu.be/xv_bwpA_aEA?si=LfZbhpfHiXkpVTgE
 - https://youtu.be/t10QcFx7d5k?si=Y5mp65-1XieEDiBk
 - https://youtu.be/WuyKxdLcw3w?si=oXWD9E5t9GXt1-U5